 I have never had lessons before, is this right program for me?

 The short answer is, yes.
 If you have ever wanted to know how to defend yourself in the street or home, this is the program for you.
 We will customise each private class to your needs.
 Unlike group classes you will have the teachers full attention and can ask all your questions for different situations.

 This private self defence program suits all fitness levels and all levels of experience.
 We work with you.

 What should I wear to class?

-Participants should wear comfortable and loose fitting clothes and shoes you can move around in.
+Participants should wear comfortable and loose fitting clothes.

 How long is this program?